u0052041/How-to-build-an-elastic-structure/Bees-with-Machine-Guns/README.md

 -u : target location'

-2. Generate Bees using `bees up` command
+2. Generate Bees using Bees up command

 You can type some important part of command and leave others default, like: